The old “Chicken, Fox and Grain” riddle goes a little something like this…

 Whether it's a farmer trying to get across a river, or any other simple story idea, there is a world of possibility.

-Click the image below if you'd also like to learn how you can earn by teaching online using games and riddles:
+Click the image below if you'd also like to learn how you can earn by using game and riddles to teach online with platforms like Amazing Talker: